spatie/laravel-data/README.md

 In this case the `favorite_song` within the `UserData` will still be a `SongData` object instead of an array with the transformed song data object.

-You can do the same on collections:
+It is possible to do the same on data collections:

 ```php
 SongData::collection(Song::all())->toArray(); // Array of ['name' => '...', 'artist' => '...']